 For most, you will travel through Santiago, Chile on your way to El Calafate, Argentina.

-The flight from Santiago is particularly scenic if the skies are clear enough to see the snowy mountains and glaciers slipping below.
 El Calafate is the main Argentine gateway to one of the most spectacular landscapes of Patagonia: the Austral Andes Glaciers.
-If joining from Antarctica, you will fly the short distance from Ushuaia to El Calafate.
-Read the itinerary for our Antarctic Peninsula expedition.
+If continuing from Antarctica, you will fly the short distance from Ushuaia to El Calafate.
+See the Antarctic Peninsula itinerary and details.

 The Perito Moreno Glacier is one of the few glaciers on this continent that constantly advances and recedes (at present, it is the only advancing glacier in Argentina).
 One huge vertical five-kilometer ice wall of this glacier sinks into the Canal de los Témpanos (Channel of the Icebergs), which connects an arm of Lake Argentino, called Rico, to its main body.
 Once every four to five years, the Moreno Glacier fully crosses the channel, forming a dam that causes a rise in the waters of the Rico Arm.
 The pressure of the water will finally rupture the ice dam, providing a spectacular show that attracts hundreds of enthusiasts from around the world.
 (The last collapse occurred in March 2016) The glacier was named after Francisco P. Moreno, a famous Argentine explorer who discovered Lake Argentino and is also well known as the father of the national parks in this country.
 The 1,770 acres (717,800 hectares) of Los Glaciares National Park harbors this amazing glacier plus another 47 huge glaciers.
 This park has been declared a Worldwide Natural Heritage Site.